ssjswaraj/LLM-and-NLP/Gemma 7b (QLoRA) with English Quotes Database Using Transformer Fine Tune/README.md

 **Tools and Technologies:**
 - **Transformers:** For managing the Gemma 7B LM architecture and training pipelines.
-- **BitsAndBytes, Peft, trl, Accelerate:** For model quantization, configuration, and training optimization.
+- **BitsAndBytes, Peft, trl, Accelerate:** For model quantization, configuration, and training optimization using LoRA.
-- **Python, PyTorch:** Core languages and frameworks for implementation and execution.

 **Expected Outcomes:**
-The project aims to produce a highly optimized Gemma 7B model capable of generating coherent and contextually relevant quotes efficiently.
-By combining quantization and fine-tuning techniques, the model seeks to achieve improved inference speed and reduced memory footprint while maintaining or enhancing quote generation quality.
+The project aims to produce a highly optimized Gemma 7B model capable of generating relevant quotes efficiently.
+By combining quantization, LoRA and fine-tuning techniques, the model seeks to achieve improved inference speed and reduced memory footprint while maintaining or enhancing quote generation quality.

 **Conclusion:**
-This project underscores the synergy between advanced NLP techniques and model optimization strategies, demonstrating the application of quantization and fine-tuning to enhance the performance of the Gemma 7B model in practical applications like quote generation.
+This project demonstrates the application of quantization and fine-tuning to enhance the performance of the Gemma 7B model in practical applications like quote generation.